Guide to IoT Smart Home

 Smart thermostats and fans are useful for busy people who want to come home to a warm place in the winter or who want to warm up their houses before they get back from work.

-Home internet of things like this can also help save energy by automated temperature, ventilation, and humidity adjustments.
+Home internet of things like this can also help efficiently manage energy by automated temperature, ventilation, and humidity adjustments.

 Some smart devices like sensors and alarms are specially made to detect water and gas leaks.